Survivor 48: Reception

 Despite Jeff Probst calling it "one of [his] all-time favorite seasons", Survivor 48 was not well-received by fans or critics.
 Dalton Ross of Entertainment Weekly ranked the season 26th out of 48, citing several episodes where not much happened but praising the pre-merge and the dynamic between Kyle and Kamilla.
 Nick Caruso of TVLine ranked this season 33rd out of 48.
 Andy Dehnart of reality blurred wrote that "great people alone do not make for great strategic competition reality television.
 And when there are 90-minute episodes, sometimes only one challenge that's so generic it blends together with all the other challenges, and producer meddling in the form of journeys and advantages that go nowhere, you have a recipe for a dull entry into the 48-season history of this great show."
 Brian Moylan of Vulture called it a lackluster season with a satisfying ending.
 Cher Thompson of Screen Rant called the season lackluster and boring.
 Julien D'Alessandro of Collider called it "one of the more boring seasons in recent memory".
-Mack Rawden of CinemBlend wrote, "It had some moments here and there, but best case scenario, it's near the bottom of the New Era rankings.
+Mack Rawden of CinemaBlend wrote, "It had some moments here and there, but best case scenario, it's near the bottom of the New Era rankings.
 I didn't like it."
 Matt Hambidge of FandomWire wrote, "Survivor 48 was a wildly frustrating season.
 A fairly strong start, followed by a rough post-merge.
 It really wasn't until the penultimate episode that things got moving, and that is far too late to fully save a season.
 It's enough to keep it out of the bottom of the new era seasons, but that’s about it."